What Is The Healthiest Nut Butter? (Your Nut Butter Buying Guide)This post may contain affiliate links. Please read my disclosure.

 - Nutzo Power Fuel (Peanut Free)

-MaraNatha’s brand is amazing.
-Two ingredients: Roasted Sunflower Kernel Seeds, Sea Salt.
-A 2 tbsp serving has 180 calories, 4g fiber, <1g sugar, and 9g protein!!
+All of these brands are amazing.
 SunButter organic has only one ingredient: Roasted organic sunflower seeds, which is great!
 2 tbsp runs you 220 calories, has 2g fiber, 1g sugar, 6g protein.
 Nutzo Power Fuel is awesome because it has: organic roasted cashews, organic roasted almonds, organic roasted brazil nuts, organic roasted flax seeds, organic roasted hazelnuts, organic roasted chia seeds, organic roasted pumpkin seeds, and sea salt.
 2 tbsp = 180 calories, 3g fiber, 1g sugar, 6g protein.

 - Trader Joe’s Sunflower Seed Butter